Brian Scott Campbell Lives in Los Angeles

 What do you have coming up?

 I have work included in a show called “prty ppl” in Dallas at Circuit 12 Contemporary, with Jim Drain, Ryan Travis Christian, Austin Eddy, and others, on view in January 2015.
-I also have a solo show scheduled in 2016 at the Museum of Contemporary Art Santa Barbara.

 Which artists affect you?